Ensure that you fill the KYC form completely and strike off the blank fields in the KYC form.

 In case you have given specific authorization for maintaining running account, payout of funds or delivery of securities (as the case may be), may not be made to you within one working day from the receipt of payout from the Exchange.
 Thus, the stock broker shall maintain running account for you subject to the following conditions

-Such authorization from you shall be dated, signed by you only and contains the clause that you may revoke the same at any time.
+Such authorisation from you shall be dated, signed by you only and contains the clause that you may revoke the same at any time.

 The actual settlement of funds and securities shall be done by the stock broker, at least once in a calendar quarter or month, depending on your preference.
 While settling the account, the stock broker shall send to you a ‘statement of accounts’ containing an extract from the client ledger for funds and an extract from the register of securities displaying all the receipts/deliveries of funds and securities.
 The statement shall also explain the retention of funds and securities and the details of the pledged shares, if any.